lesaff/serverpilot-letsencrypt/README.md

 # serverpilot-letsencrypt
 Bash script to generate and install Let's Encrypt certificate for your websites on your free/paid ServerPilot account.
 Currently, the only easy way to add SSL to your ServerPilot-powered websites is by subscribing to the paid plan.

+## Notes
+I am currently working on an updated version of this script.
+Still testing.
+If you would like to try it, it's in the [certbot branch](https://github.com/lesaff/serverpilot-letsencrypt/tree/certbot)
+The new version will support the updated certbot script and also support Ubuntu 14.04 and 16.04.

 ## How to install
 - ssh to your server, `sudo su` to act as root
 - Copy `sple.sh` to your `/usr/local/bin` folder